 The International Baccalaureate Organization (IBO) encourages schools to handle incidents of academic dishonesty internally.
 A complete overview of the IB Academic Integrity Policy can be found here.

 Internal assessments, submitted in their final form, that violate academic integrity standards cannot be submitted to the IBO for grading.
 Instances of academic dishonesty involving internal assessments must be dealt with on a case-by-case basis.
-The official consequences (that is, those applied by IBO) for work that has been submitted in its final form to IBO and found to be in violation of the expectations for academic integrity are serious.
-In most cases, IB Diploma candidates will not be allowed to obtain the diploma, although they will generally be permitted to pursue individual diploma courses in the remaining subject areas.
+The official consequences (that is, those imposed by IBO) for work submitted in its final form to IBO and found to violate the expectations for academic integrity are serious.
+In most cases, IB Diploma candidates will not be awarded the diploma, although they will generally be permitted to pursue individual diploma courses in the remaining subject areas.